 - Checked that your design choices are consistent across your store

-- Find out the best way to lay out your product pages in our guide How to Design a Product Page, for templates, tips, and real-life examples to inspire you!
+- How to Design a Product Page: Find out the best way to lay out your product pages in our guide, and look at templates, tips, and real-life examples to inspire you!

-- Discover our expert tips on How to Choose a Good Color Scheme in our helpful guide.
+- How to Choose Good Website Color Schemes: Discover our expert tips in our helpful guide.

-- Fonts are an important, but often overlooked part of web design.
-Learn How to Pick the Perfect Font in our expert guide.
+- 10 Best Fonts for Websites: Fonts are an important, but often overlooked, part of web design.
+Learn how to pick the best font for your website in our expert guide.

 Step 8: Choose and Install Helpful Plugins